IgniteUI/indigo-design-docfx/en/components/expansion-panel.md

 ## Usage

-When using an Expansion Panel make sure to use icons that give a proper idea of  its usage i.e. that there is more content available when the panel is expanded.
+When using an Expansion Panel, make sure to use icons that give a proper idea of its usage, i.e. that there is more content available when the panel is expanded.

 | Do                                                                             | Don't                                                                              |
 | ------------------------------------------------------------------------------ | ---------------------------------------------------------------------------------- |